A Best: Background and material

-"When they hear the title A Best, they will naturally imagine that it is based on “Poker Face.”
-But the theme that Ayu decided on this time was “every song should be familiar to you no matter which song you listen to."
-And the singles “Poker Face,” “You,” and “Trust,” which were released in the first year of her debut, are all familiar to the ear.
-The singles released in the first year of the debut were still very much an exploration, and rather than saying that they had to be this one in particular, I thought that the message we wanted to convey would not change that much no matter which one we included.
-So I chose “Trust” out of the three songs from the debut.
-I think that's how I chose the songs overall for this project."
+"When people hear the title A Best, it’s only natural to expect it would begin with “Poker Face.”
+But Ayu’s concept this time was to create a collection where every track feels instantly familiar to the listener.
+With songs like “Poker Face,” “You,” and “Trust” from her debut year, she was still experimenting and finding her footing.
+None of those early singles carried an absolute “must-include” weight—whichever one made the cut, the overall impression wouldn’t change much.
+So in the end, she chose “Trust” out of those three.
+That kind of thinking shaped the song selection across the whole album."

 — —Hamasaki on how she conducted the album's track list.

 Hamasaki originally thought the statement was a "joke," but was against the overall idea.
 She felt that majority of her single material for the album was "insufficient" at the time.
 She said, "It was too early for release.
 My 'best album' was something I dreamt of doing my way, but one day the company came to me and said 'your best album has to be released on this month and on this day."
 The date announcement was a widely controversial topic throughout Japanese and Western media, which claimed the two singers were "rivals" on both personal and professional circumstances.
 Hamasaki denied the claims, but decided to take more control of her future material and asserted that she didn't want to be marketed as a "product" by Avex.
 At the time, Avex had forced her to release the compilation album, and Hamasaki herself sarcastically recalled in a 2004 interview on Super TV that “I felt I was an important product of Avex,” and that she was so disgusted with the idea that she even considered retirement.